 Once the planks were up Robert constructed our mantel.
 He made the mantel at his house & brought it over to install.

 The walls in the picture above are still bare, I haven’t found anything I love to put there yet.
 The coffee table/bench is pulled from my daughter’s room for now until I find something better.
-The chairs above are from Joss and Main, the sofa (fabric color is parchment) and rug are from Pottery Barn.
+The chairs above are from Wayfair and I highly recommend them.
+The sofa (fabric color is parchment) and rug are from Pottery Barn.

 The chairs shown above are just pulled from my kitchen for now.
 I have plans to update those.
 I am thinking about something like these from Arhaus, with a rustic coffee table to tie them in.